 - Jerez Amontillado is sometimes used to designate the maturation in a bodega in Jerez de la Frontera.

-- Manzanilla Amontillada is a Manzanilla in which the flor has died (usually between 8 and 12 years) and which has been matured in Sanlucar.
+- Manzanilla Amontillada is a Manzanilla in which the flor has died and which has been matured in Sanlucar.

 - Amontillado del Puerto is an even rarer name for Amontillado matured in El Puerto de Santa Maria.